 Note: This master class will be held Immediately following The Camden International Film Festival, a 2-minute drive from campus.

-This one-week master class is for filmmakers and students who want to sharpen their work with the mentoring of a master documentary filmmaker.
-The class will specifically address how to improve works-in-progress.
-The work-in-progress can be in a written format (proposal, treatment, script) or a film already in production or editing.
+In addition to examining case studies from Luke’s work, the class will address how to improve participants’ works-in-progress, which can be in a written format (proposal, treatment, script) or a film already in production or editing.
 Projects can be either long or short form.
 They will be discussed as a group and, as needed, in individual sessions with the instructor.

-In addition to their work-in-progress, students are welcome and encouraged to bring one of their finished films to the screen for critique and discussion.
-You will also have the opportunity for one-on-one sessions with the instructor.
-By week’s end, participants will have re-evaluated and improved their projects and enriched their palette with tips and guidelines from this accomplished filmmaker.
+In addition to their work-in-progress, students are welcome to bring one of their finished films to the screen for critique and discussion.
+By the week’s end, participants will have re-evaluated and improved their projects and enriched their understanding of the form with guidance from this accomplished filmmaker.

 Meet your instructor, Jason Kohn: